Australian Geographic Nature Photographer of the Year

 32) Each Entrant must insert copyright information in the meta data but not watermark Entries.
 The Organiser will watermark the photographer’s name on any images supplied for digital promotion of the Exhibition and Competition.
 Neither the Organiser nor AG can assume any responsibility and are not liable for the misuse of Entries.

-33) If the Organiser or AG wishes to make any use of an Entry that is not permitted under Rule 30, the Entrant will be contacted and given the opportunity to negotiate any such usage with the parties concerned independently of the Competition.
+33) If the Organiser or AG or one of their Partners wishes to make any use of an Entry that is not permitted under Rule 30, the Entrant will be contacted to negotiate any such usage independently of the Competition.

 34) All Entries and, if called for, other materials are sent at the Entrant’s own risk, although reasonable care will be taken by the Organiser.
 The Entrant releases the Organiser and AG from liability for any damage to, or loss of, submitted material.